10-701-project/10-701_caltech101/README.md

-This repository is for course project of 15-701 Machine Learning.
+This repository is for course project of 10-701 Machine Learning.
+The project focuses on image classification using Caltech101.